Church Missionary Society in New Zealand: History

-Founding of the CMS mission in New Zealand
+Founding of the mission in New Zealand

-The CMS founded its first mission at Rangihoua in the Bay of Islands in 1814 and over the next decade established farms and schools in the area.
-Thomas Kendall and William Hall were directed to proceed to the Bay of Islands in the Active, a vessel purchased by Samuel Marsden for the service of the mission, there to reopen communication with Ruatara, a local chief; an earlier attempt to establish a mission in the Bay of Islands had been delayed as a consequence of the Boyd Massacre in Whangaroa harbour in 1809.
+The CMS founded its first New Zealand mission at Rangihoua Bay in the Bay of Islands in 1814 and over the next decade established farms and schools in the area.
+Thomas Kendall and William Hall were directed to proceed to the Bay of Islands in the Active, a vessel purchased by Samuel Marsden for the service of the mission, there to reopen communication with Ruatara, a local chief; an earlier attempt to establish a mission in the Bay of Islands had been delayed as a consequence of the Boyd massacre in Whangaroa harbour in 1809.
 Kendall and Hall left New South Wales on 14 March 1814 on the Active for an exploratory journey to the Bay of Islands.
 They met rangatira (chiefs) of the Ngāpuhi including Ruatara and his uncle Hongi Hika; Hongi Hika and Ruatara travelled with Kendall when he returned to Australia on 22 August 1814.
-Kendall, Hall and John King, returned to the Bay of Islands on the Active on 22 December 1814 to establish the Oihi Mission.
-The protector of the Kerikeri mission station was the chief Ruatara and following his death in 1815, Hongi Hika accepted responsibility for the protection of the mission.
+Kendall, Hall and John King returned to the Bay of Islands on the Active on 22 December 1814 to establish the Oihi Mission at Rangihoua.
+The protector of the mission station was Ruatara; following his death in 1815, Hongi Hika accepted responsibility for the protection of the mission.

-In April 1817 William Carlisle, and his brother-in-law Charles Gordon, joined the mission from New South Wales.
-Carlisle was engaged as a schoolteacher and Gordon is engaged for the purpose of teaching agriculture, they remained at the mission until 1819.
+In April 1817 William Carlisle and his brother-in-law Charles Gordon joined the mission from New South Wales.
+Carlisle was engaged as a schoolteacher, and Gordon to teach agriculture; they remained at the mission until 1819.
 In 1819 Marsden made his second visit to New Zealand, bringing with him John Gare Butler as well as Francis Hall and James Kemp as lay settlers.
-William Puckey, a boatbuilder and carpenter, came with his family, including William Gilbert Puckey to assist in putting up the buildings at Kerikeri.
+William Puckey, a boatbuilder and carpenter, came with his family, including William Gilbert Puckey, to assist in putting up the buildings at Kerikeri.
 In 1820, Marsden paid his third visit, on HMS Dromedary, bringing James Shepherd.

 Butler and Kemp took charge of the Kerikeri mission, but proved unable to develop a harmonious working relationship, and from 1822 to 1823 Butler was in dispute with Marsden.
 In 1823, Marsden paid his fourth visit, bringing with him Henry Williams and his wife Marianne as well as Richard Davis, a farmer, and William Fairburn, a carpenter, and their respective families.
 In 1826 Henry's brother William and his wife Jane joined the CMS mission and settled at Paihia in the Bay of Islands.
-The immediate protector of the Paihia mission was the chief, Te Koki, and his wife Ana Hamu, a woman of high rank and the owner of the land occupied by the mission.
+The immediate protector of the Paihia mission was the chief Te Koki and his wife Ana Hamu, a woman of high rank and the owner of the land occupied by the mission.